JSydll/emulated-yocto-linux-testing/meta-demo-only/Readme.md

 ## Providing multiple software versions

 For demonstrating the test of update permutations, we need some differing software versions to start from and to go to.
-While Yocto's `multiconfig` feature is rather meant for building sub-system artifacts and defining dependencies across them, it is used here to create three software variants (`latest`, `lts` and `manufacturing`) that only differ in the deployed `/etc/buildinfo` file.
+Therefore, three software variants (`latest`, `lts` and `manufacturing`) are artificially created that only differ in the deployed `/etc/buildinfo` file.
+To identify the produced artifacts in the deployment, they are suffixed with the respective identifier.

 In production, those software versions would of course only evolve over time, and you'd probably rather use some sort of branching strategy to maintain the variants.